Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Paige

-Footballer Finley is swapping aim scoring for cracking on within the villa – though his youth initially put some ladies off, can he show he’s profitable materials?
+Footballer Finley is swapping purpose scoring for cracking on within the villa – though his youth initially put some women off, can he show he’s successful materials?

 Learn extra about Finley right here.